Trump says no money paid to North Korea to have Otto Warmbier returned

 Breaking News Emails

-President Donald Trump on Friday denied that his administration had paid any money as part of a deal to get North Korea to return Otto Warmbier, whom the regime had detained.
+President Donald Trump on Friday denied that his administration had paid any money as part of a deal to get North Korea to return American student Otto Warmbier, whom the regime had detained.

 "No money was paid to North Korea for Otto Warmbier, not two Million Dollars, not anything else," Trump tweeted.

+Later, Trump told reporters at the White House that, "We did not pay money for our great Otto."

+"I haven't paid money for any hostage," he said, adding that, "the Otto case is a very unusual case."

-The tweet came in response to a Washington Post report on Thursday that North Korea had issued a $2 million bill to the U.S. for the medical care of Warmbier, who was returned to the U.S. in an unconscious state.
+The tweet, and comments,came in response to a Washington Post report Thursday that North Korea had issued a $2 million bill to the United States for the medical care of Warmbier, who was returned in an unconscious state.

-The regime, The Post reported, demanded that a U.S. official sign a pledge to pay the bill before Warmbier was allowed to be returned to the U.S.
+The regime, The Post reported, demanded that a U.S. official sign a pledge to pay the bill before Warmbier would be returned.

 State Department official Joseph Yun, who had traveled to North Korea in 2017 to help retrieve Warmbier, was instructed to sign the agreement by Trump and did so, The Post said.
 The bill was sent to the U.S. Treasury Department and remained unpaid throughout 2017.
 The Post said it was not clear whether the bill was later paid.